 I asked what her name was.
 It was Antoinette.
 She told me that she was selling newspapers to raise money — one dollar per copy.
-I told her that I would gladly buy a copy.
 I told her that I would be happy to buy one from her.
 I gave her a dollar and let her know that I hoped her luck turned around.
 She thanked me and I continued on my way.

 The newspaper was a short tabloid filled with short articles by homeless people in Nashville, telling their stories.
-Side note: For my readers in the Tacoma area, please check out One Person’s Trash, a similar publication that is written by the homeless and sold around the city.
+Side note: For my readers in the Tacoma area, please check out One Person’s Trash, a similar publication that is written by people experiencing homelessness and sold around the city.
 It’s an amazing concept that helps a lot of people.
 Please support them when you can.

 Today, I find myself thinking about Antoinette and wondering if she was able to get enough money to pay her rent or if she and her family were going to end up on the street.
 And I’m thinking about how many of us — myself included — blissfully ignore the tragedies playing out on our streets every day and every night.